 Wearing neutrals looks classic, professional

-What I meant with boring were these white, gray plus navy, or camel, winter white plus brown typical work clothes color combination of corporate life.
+What I meant with boring were these white, gray plus navy, or camel, winter white plus brown typical work clothes color combination of Corporate Style.
 Some of you will agree with me that when the entire office wears variation of the look, it seems like wearing a corporate identity.
 Not only for the wearers being restricted to these combinations, but also to whoever enters the office as a customer.

 All the employees seem to wear an uniform.